fleming79/ipylab/README.md

 [![pypi](https://img.shields.io/pypi/v/ipylab.svg)](https://pypi.python.org/pypi/ipylab)
 [![npm](https://img.shields.io/npm/v/ipylab.svg)](https://www.npmjs.com/package/ipylab)

-Control JupyterLab from Python notebooks.
+Control JupyterLab from Python.

-The goal is to provide access to most of the JupyterLab environment from Python notebooks.
+The goal is to provide access to most of the JupyterLab environment from the Python kernel.
 For example:

 - Adding widgets to the main area `DockPanel`, left, right or top area
 - Build more advanced interfaces leveraging `SplitPanel`, `Toolbar` and other Lumino widgets